Behind the Scenes of CVS Health's Latest Options Trends

 CVS Health offers a diverse set of healthcare services.
 Its roots are in its retail pharmacy operations, where it operates over 9,000 stores primarily in the us.
 CVS is also a large pharmacy benefit manager (acquired through Caremark), processing about 2 billion adjusted claims annually.
 It also operates a top-tier health insurer (acquired through Aetna) where it serves about 26 million medical members.
 The company's recent acquisition of Oak Street adds primary care services to the mix, which could have significant synergies with all its existing business lines.

-Following our analysis of the options activities associated with CVS Health, we pivot to a closer look at the company's own performance.

-CVS Health's Current Market Status With a volume of 4,301,321, the price of CVS is down -1.51% at $64.11.
-RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 68 days.
-What The Experts Say On CVS Health
+CVS Health's Current Market Status Trading volume stands at 3,288,419, with CVS's price down by -0.44%, positioned at $63.38.
+RSI indicators show the stock to be may be approaching overbought.
+Earnings announcement expected in 63 days.
+What Analysts Are Saying About CVS Health

-In the last month, 5 experts released ratings on this stock with an average target price of $75.6.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $75.6.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Leerink Partners upgraded its action to Outperform with a price target of $75. * An analyst from Barclays persists with their Overweight rating on CVS Health, maintaining a target price of $73. * An analyst from Wells Fargo has decided to maintain their Overweight rating on CVS Health, which currently sits at a price target of $73. * Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for CVS Health, targeting a price of $81. * Maintaining their stance, an analyst from Truist Securities continues to hold a Buy rating for CVS Health, targeting a price of $76.
+Click here for access. * An analyst from Barclays has decided to maintain their Overweight rating on CVS Health, which currently sits at a price target of $73. * Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for CVS Health, targeting a price of $81. * Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for CVS Health, targeting a price of $73. * An analyst from Leerink Partners upgraded its action to Outperform with a price target of $75. * An analyst from Truist Securities persists with their Buy rating on CVS Health, maintaining a target price of $76.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest CVS Health options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.